 # To receive an award for this qualification Students are required to complete all units listed above as competent and meet the requirements of at least 120 hours of vocational placement within a period of 12 months.

 Students will be provided with all the learner and assessment guides for each unit of competency required to complete the course.

 Course Entry Requirements

-The target learner is typically an adult working in the industry.
-The target learner’s entry requirements for this course must:
+The target learner is an Existing Worker in the Community Services and Health industry (disability), which includes parents and unpaid carers of NDIS participants.
+The target learner’s entry requirements for this course must :

 - be over 15 years of age, whom have finished or left secondary school

 - must hold the Certificate III in Individual Support (or superseded qualification)